 In 1989, the American Sports Institute began pilot-testing a unique concept: improve middle and high school students’ performance in school by bringing the positive aspects of sport culture into the classroom.
 Called Promoting Achievement in School through Sport (PASS), the PASS program is comprised of a daily, yearlong systematic student curriculum, an intense three-week teacher training program, and careful evaluation.

-Frank Gold, former principal at Tamalpais High School where PASS was first introduced, says, “PASS is a concrete program that has proven that it works.”
+Frank Gold, former principal at Tamalpais High School where PASS was introduced early on, says, “PASS is a concrete program that has proven that it works.”
 And, after evaluating PASS, researchers at a division of the U.S. Department of Education concluded that, “The sound, research-based practices that are incorporated in the PASS program were demonstrated to pay off for students and teachers alike, thus making it a model for total school reform.”

 Parents and teachers of young children are concerned about improving their students’ abilities to concentrate and stay focused, creating safe environments where students treat each other with respect, and developing strong character and confidence.
 Upon recognizing these elements in the PASS program, many people asked, “Why not introduce PASS at an earlier age?”

-In response to this need, ASI has created the firstPASS program for elementary school teachers and their students.
+In response to this need, in 1999, ASI created the firstPASS program for elementary school teachers and their students.
 By participating in the firstPASS activities, students improve attitudes and/or skills in these areas:

 The attitudes and skills addressed in firstPASS are developed through a carefully structured set of activities that, on a daily basis, challenge, engage, and motivate students to do their best individually and as a team.
 The routines include physical, mental, and social/emotional activities that can easily be incorporated into the beginning and end of the school day, and contribute to success and fulfillment throughout the day.